What I Learned from the Perfect Wife: Sarah, Abraham and 1 Peter 3:1-6

-We were committed to this path since we thought it was the only “biblical” way, even though we ended up far more frustrated than happy.
+We were committed to this path since we thought it was the way a Christian marriage should function, even though we ended up far more frustrated than happy.
 Then about ten years ago we went through a crisis that brought all of our unhealthy relational patterns to the surface.
 At that point we either had to figure out how to change or face the possibility of losing everything we had worked toward for so long.

-Just not in the way you might assume.
-Continue reading “What I Learned from the “Perfect” Wife: Sarah, Abraham and 1 Peter 3:1-6″
+Continue reading “What I Learned from the Perfect Wife: Sarah, Abraham and 1 Peter 3:1-6”

 Rethinking Christian Marriage